littlebizzy/slickstack/readme.md

 Much of modern computing history can be traced back to one thing: [Unix](https://en.wikipedia.org/wiki/Unix).
 Indeed, one of the only things about web servers tbat hasn't changed in several decades is the Unix shell (Bash) command language.
 Keeping the same pragmatism and simplicity in mind that inspired LittleBizzy's managed hosting, SlickStack [SS] is coded entirely in Bash.

 While there are [clear benefits](https://medium.com/capital-one-developers/bashing-the-bash-replacing-shell-scripts-with-python-d8d201bc0989) to programming languages like Python or Ruby, provisioning a server with WordPress isn't very complicated, and every Linux server comes with [shell built into it](https://www.infoworld.com/article/2893519/linux/perl-python-ruby-are-nice-bash-is-where-its-at.html).
 Let's not forget [what happens](https://discourse.roots.io/t/updated-to-ansible-2-4-deploys-broken-now-what/10588) when typical web agencies rely on advanced dependencies like Ansible... yikes!
-Onward, then.
+Onward, then...

 ## Compatibility